jskim25/project_1/README.md

 # Project_1

 ## Synopsis
-The goal was to create a webpage where we connect at least two APIs that gathers and presents data to the user.
+We created a webpage where we connect with three APIs to present useful information to the user.

 ## Motivation
 Below is a quick summary to recap things that you can expect: <br />